 If the number of applicants is equal to or less than the number of available seats, a confirmatory vote will be offered to members.
 Members will vote on the proposed SG representatives as a group (i.e. not on individual candidates) with the options of Yes/No/Abstain.
 Yes>No allows the appointment to progress.

+In exceptional circumstances, and by a simple majority agreement of the Steering Group, the usual election process and terms of office may be varied, if considered necessary or appropriate.

 Operation